alban-grastien/diagfwork/README.md

   `Makefile`, but this is not necessary as `lib/diag.jar` contains the compiled version of the code.

+# Data

+Folder `data` contains some benchmarks to test the algorithms.
+These benchmarks use the `mmld-ground` modeling language presented in file `mmld-ground.pdf`.

 # Some references:

 * Kan John, Priscilla, and Alban Grastien.
 "Local Consistency and Junction Tree for Diagnosis of Discrete-Event Systems."
 ECAI.
 2008.